-Psoriasis is a common skin condition which leads to red, crusty, and flaky patches of skin, with silver-colored scales.
-These patches can appear anywhere on the body.
-They are most frequently found on the elbows, knees, lower back, or scalp.
+Psoriasis is a common skin condition that leads to red, crusty, and flaky patches of skin, with silver-colored scales.
+These patches can appear anywhere on the body but are frequently found on the elbows, knees, lower back, or scalp.
 For some people, the patches of flaky skin are simply cosmetic, but for others, they may be quite sore and itchy.1

 Around two to three percent of people in the U.S. have psoriasis, and it can affect both men and women.
 It is a chronic condition, and there is currently no cure for it.
 There are, however, ways to manage the condition and reduce the appearance of the rash and the discomfort.
 Treatments for psoriasis include:2